justmarkham/DAT7/README.md

 * For more on conditional probability, read these [slides](https://docs.google.com/presentation/d/1psUIyig6OxHQngGEHr3TMkCvhdLInnKnclQoNUr4G4U/edit#slide=id.gfc69f484_00), or read section 2.2 of the [OpenIntro Statistics textbook](https://www.openintro.org/stat/textbook.php) (14 pages).
 * For an intuitive explanation of Naive Bayes classification, read this post on [airport security](http://www.quora.com/In-laymans-terms-how-does-Naive-Bayes-work/answer/Konstantin-Tt).
 * For more details on Naive Bayes classification, Wikipedia has two excellent articles ([Naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) and [Naive Bayes spam filtering](http://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering)), and Cross Validated has a good [Q&A](http://stats.stackexchange.com/questions/21822/understanding-naive-bayes).
+* When applying Naive Bayes classification to a dataset with continuous features, it is best to use [GaussianNB](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) rather than [MultinomialNB](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
+Wikipedia has a short [description](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Gaussian_naive_Bayes) of Gaussian Naive Bayes, as well as an excellent [example](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Sex_classification) of its usage.
 * These [slides](http://www.umiacs.umd.edu/~jbg/teaching/DATA_DIGGING/lecture_05.pdf) from the University of Maryland provide more mathematical details on both logistic regression and Naive Bayes, and also explain how Naive Bayes is actually a "special case" of logistic regression.
 * Andrew Ng has a [paper](https://cs.stanford.edu/people/ang//papers/nips01-discriminativegenerative.pdf) comparing the performance of logistic regression and Naive Bayes across a variety of datasets.
 * If you enjoyed Paul Graham's article, you can read [his follow-up article](http://www.paulgraham.com/better.html) on how he improved his spam filter and this [related paper](http://www.merl.com/publications/docs/TR2004-091.pdf) about state-of-the-art spam filtering in 2004.